£399,995 Offers over

 Within walking distance of the town centre, as well as the Borders General Hospital, the property is approximately two and a half miles away from the rail-link at Tweedbank which runs to Edinburgh.
 It also sits within a strong primary and secondary school catchment with the primary school also within walking distance and the secondary school bus stopping at the road-end, which is a particular bonus.

 Internally, the accommodation, which lies across two levels, comprises four double bedrooms, an ensuite shower room, a family bathroom, a galleried study/library area, a large sitting room with patio doors, a dining area, a breakfasting kitchen, a separate utility room and a downstairs wc.

 Recently upgraded throughout to include a real flame gas fire, Maplewood worktops and new flooring in the kitchen plus new integrated appliances there is excellent storage with fitted wardrobes in all bedrooms, solid oak doors and staircase, plus CAT 5 cabling to most rooms and double glazing providing a warm, modern and inviting family home.

 Externally, the house sits in a generous plot surrounded by garden ground which includes a rockery, patio area, and enclosed side and back gardens.
-There is an extensive lawn to the front and rear, plus garden/tool shed, orangery/greenhouse, pretty arbour and an outside hot water tap.
+There is an extensive lawn to the front and rear, with lovely new summerhouse and trellis fencing, plus garden/tool shed, orangery/greenhouse, pretty arbour and an outside hot water tap.
 With access down both sides of the house there is a large block paved driveway with parking for several cars to the front of the integral garage.

 The development lies adjacent to the Melrose Golf Club which nestles below the Eildon Hills, and is also conveniently located for commuting with Edinburgh easily accessible via the A68, and most Borders towns readily available from this central location.